berceanu/hpc-europa3-application/index.md

 and colliding pulse injection.
 The bubble is positively charged due to the background ions, and it has a linear accelerating field along the laser propagation direction, as well as radial focusing fields, which help keep the electron bunch emittance low.
-Unde the action of the radial fields, the injected electrons which are deviated from the propagation axis start to oscillate around it, emitting synchrotron radiation, technically know as betatron radiation.
+Under the action of the radial fields, the injected electrons which are deviated from the propagation axis start to oscillate around it, emitting synchrotron radiation, technically know as betatron radiation.
 The mechanism of radiation emission is similar to what